-FISU encompasses more than university sport competitions and the Young Reporters Programme exemplifies this.
+FISU encompasses more than university sport competitions and the Young Reporters' Programme exemplifies this.
 During every Summer Universiade, 12 aspiring sports journalists are chosen to cover the 12 days of competition.

-Since the programme began at the 2011 Summer Universiade, the Young Reporters Programme has been a smashing success.
+Since the programme began at the 2011 Summer Universiade, the Young Reporters' Programme has been a smashing success.
 The young journalists bring a fresh perspective to the storytelling medium.
-The students have full credential access to the Athlete Village and competition venues, just like any other professional journalist.
+The students have full credential access to the Athletes' Village and competition venues, just like any other professional journalist.
 With this access, the young reporters have shown an uncanny ability to take audiences behind the scenes, discovering diamond-in-the-rough storylines.

 Bringing Fresh Eyes and Energy to the Sports Journalism Game